Big Lake National Wildlife Refuge: The refuge

 Big Lake averages only three feet (one meter) in depth.
-The refuge consists of 8,138 acres (21 km²) of open water interspersed with wooded swampland at normal water levels.
-Most of the remaining land is seasonably flooded.
+The refuge consists of 8,138 acres (21 km2) of open water interspersed with wooded swampland at normal water levels.
+Most of the remaining land is seasonally flooded.
 In times of flood, 99 percent of the refuge can be under water.
 The lake is bordered by a virgin swamp forest of tupelo and bald cypress.
 The drier parts of the refuge are also forested in hardwoods, including several species of oak, green ash, cottonwood, river birch and red maple.